-Outreach Alternate Secondary, located in the annex at Maple Ridge Secondary School, is a district-wide alternate program for academically capable 16-19 year olds taking grade 10, 11 and 12 classes.
+Outreach Alternate Secondary, located in the annex at Maple Ridge Secondary School, is a district-wide alternate program for academically capable 16- to 19-year-old students taking grades 10, 11 and 12 classes.

 Our population consists of students from throughout the district who have fallen behind in their schooling largely due to past attendance problems and who now find themselves motivated to complete their high school education.

-Our program is set up to help students overcome the things that prevented their success in mainstream school: addiction issues, poverty issues, anxiety/depression/mental health concerns, school work avoidance, deaths of loved ones, work commitments, sleeping disorders, teen pregnancy, being overwhelmed by 8 courses and 8 teachers, etc.
+The program is designed to help students overcome the things that prevented their success in a mainstream school, including addiction issues, poverty issues, anxiety/depression/mental health concerns, school work avoidance, deaths of loved ones, work commitments, sleeping disorders, teen pregnancy, being overwhelmed by 8 courses and 8 teachers, etc.

 Real classes are taught and students choose from courses that are offered specifically to meet the needs of the student population term-by-term.

-Each student is on their own schedule, choosing the classes they need, at times that fits their life.
+Each student is on their own schedule, choosing the classes they need, at times that fit their life.

-Classes are two hours in length, starting as early as 10:30 a.m. and running as late at 6:30 p.m.
-Outreach accepts new students during three intake periods per year and advertises in local newspapers and places information posters in local community centers, youth centers and other high schools.
+Classes are two hours in length, starting as early as 10:30 a.m. and running as late as 6:30 p.m.
+Outreach accepts new students during three intake periods per year and advertises in local newspapers and places information posters in local community centres, youth centres and other high schools.